hiroru/coreos_cloudinit/README.md

 1. Start Launch Instances menu
 2. Choose your custom detail information but pay attention to Flavor which should be m1.medium at worst and to Instance Count which will be used later.
+3. Choose Boot from image and select between coreos_alpha and coreos_stable.
-3. In Access & security tap you must check default and coreos Security Groups.
+4. In Access & security tap you must check default and coreos Security Groups.
+Select your personal or team keypair.
-4. Add tenant-cdmonexternal-net and tenant-cdmoninternal-net into the Selected networks
+5. Add tenant-cdmonexternal-net and tenant-cdmoninternal-net into the Selected networks
-5. It's the turn for the script to enter the scene:
-6. Edit ETCD_DISCOVERY inside the script with the text returned by https://discovery.etcd.io/new?size=$numnodes
+6. It's the turn for the script to enter the scene.
+Edit ETCD_DISCOVERY inside the script *cloud-init-newcluster.sh* with the text returned by https://discovery.etcd.io/new?size=$numnodes
-7. Check if new_cluster variable is set to true
-8. Inside Post-Creation tab select File into drop-down menu to select this script. and check that
+7. Inside Post-Creation tab select File into drop-down menu to select this script. and check that
-9. Finally in the Advanced Options check the Configuration Drive option.
+8. Finally in the Advanced Options check the Configuration Drive option.
-10. Ignition!
+Ignition!

 ### Growing and shrink the cluster size
 #### Removing node from cluster